Synthetic G-jet-structures in modal homotopy type theory: Modal homotopy type theory

-From this section on, we will postulate the existence of a \emph{modality} $\Im$.
+From this section on, we will always assume a \emph{modality} $\Im$.
 We use the definition of a uniquely eliminating modality from \cite{egbert-bas-mike}, which is equivalent to the definition given in \cite[Section 7.7]{UFP}.
 More on modalities and their relation to concepts in category theory can be found in \cite{egbert-bas-mike}.
+We deviate from the usual symbol for modalities, which would be ``$\bigcirc$'' to remind us that while we will technically work with a general modality, we have some particular kind of modality in mind.
+Furthermore, the work in this article could be reused in a type theory which provides more modal operators from differential cohesion, for example in the work in progress \cite{david-orbifolds} which also uses homotopy type theory as a basis and where $\Im$ is called \emph{crystalline modality}.

+The modality $\Im$ is also used in cateogry theory based differential cohesion\footnote{For example in \cite{SchreiberDcct} and \cite{SyntheticPDEs}.} and is called infinitesimal shape\footnote{In the literature outside of differential cohesion, there is also the name ``deRham stack''.}.

 \begin{axiom} From this point on, we assume existence of a map $\Im: \mathcal U\to \mathcal U$ and maps $\iota_A: A \to \Im A$ for all types $A$, subject to this condition: For any $B:\Im A\to\mathcal U$, the map